 How Common Is Depression in People With Alzheimer’s?

-There are gender differences regarding who gets Alzheimer’s Disease, including:
+There are gender differences regarding who gets Alzheimer’s disease:

-Symptoms discovered in people with Alzheimer’s Disease often mirror general symptoms of depression, though the severity may be less.
-One of the most devastating aspects of Alzheimer’s Disease is how it impacts thinking, problem solving, and the ability to use words.
+Symptoms discovered in people with Alzheimer’s disease often mirror depression symptoms, though the severity may be less.
+One of the most devastating aspects of Alzheimer’s disease is how it impacts thinking, problem solving, and the ability to use words.
 Patients may not be able to explain their feelings.
-Alzheimer’s Disease impairs the ability to be introspective.
+Alzheimer’s disease impairs the ability to be introspective.
 This can be frustrating for the person with Alzheimer’s and increase their isolation and depression.
 It offers challenges for loved ones and caregivers, too—they may not recognize the depression as readily.

 People with Alzheimer’s Disease experience depression in different ways than those with the sole diagnosis of depression.
 Because Alzheimer’s patients cannot always report their symptoms, they must be diagnosed based on observations of those who spend time with them.

-Here are the most notable differences between the diagnosis of depression and depression as a symptom of Alzheimer’s Disease:
+Here are notable differences between the diagnosis of depression and depression as a symptom of Alzheimer’s disease:

 - People with Alzheimer’s are generally not suicidal